keptn/lifecycle-toolkit/docs/content/en/docs/crd-ref/lifecycle/v1alpha3/_index.md

-ResourceReference refers to the associated Kubernetes Workload
+ResourceReference represents the parent resource of Workload

 _Appears in:_
 - [KeptnWorkloadInstanceSpec](#keptnworkloadinstancespec)